Facts and figures

 Sussex has developed a reputation for innovation and inspiration, and attracts leading thinkers and researchers.

 Five Nobel Prize winners have been members of staff at Sussex.
 We have also had 12 Fellows of the British Academy and a winner of the prestigious Crafoord Prize on our staff.

-From its foundation, Sussex has had an international perspective and fostered a diverse, multi-national community in our academic activities and its outlook.
+From its foundation, Sussex has had an international perspective and fostered a diverse, multi-national community in our academic activities and outlook.

-We attract staff and students from more than 100 countries to our campus, and nearly a third of staff come from outside the UK.
+We attract staff and students from over 150 countries to our campus, and over a quarter of staff come from outside the UK.

 Our research tackles major world issues with leading areas of expertise such as climate change and development studies.